Chrisgomes98/InventoryManagementSystemInternship/README.md

-# InventoryManagementSystemInternship
+# Inventory-Management-System
-This is an inventory management system backend working model

 This is a project given under the Python for AI/ML internship by Elite Techno Groups.
 Here, I have created a model of Inventory Management System.

 Functionalities:

-main()
+- main()

-userMain()
+- userMain()

-viewInventory()
+    - viewInventory()

-addProductToCart(cart)
+    - addProductToCart(cart)

-removeProductFromCart(cart)
+    - removeProductFromCart(cart)

-viewcart(cart)
+    - viewcart(cart)

-payBill(cart)
+    - payBill(cart)

-adminMain()
+- adminMain()

-viewInventory()
+    - viewInventory()

-addToInventory()
+    - addToInventory()

-viewOrders()
+    - viewOrders()

-viewStatistics()
+    - viewStatistics()

 Utility Functions:

-price(cart)
+- price(cart)

-viewCart(cart)
+- viewCart(cart)

-load(fileName)
+- load(fileName)

-saveInOrders(cart)
+- saveInOrders(cart)

-saveInJson(filename,dictionary)
+- saveInJson(filename,dictionary)

 Descriptions:

 main() - IMS can be accessed as the admin or as a customer.

 userMain() - For accessing customer's functionalities which are :

     - viewInventory() - for viewing the items available in the inventory

     - addProductToCart() - adding product to the cart

     - removeProductFromCart() - used to remove product from cart

     - viewCart() - for viewing the items currently in the cart

-- paybill() - for payment of every item in the cart adminMain() - For accessing admin's functionalities which are :
+    - paybill() - for payment of every item in the cart

+adminMain() - For accessing admin's functionalities which are :

     - viewInventory() - for viewing the items available in the inventory

     - addToInventory() - for adding items to stock

     - viewOrders() - for viewing an overview of all the item sold

     - viewStatistics() - graphical representation of sales per item